nem0/lumixengine_maps/README.md

 [Getting started](https://www.youtube.com/watch?v=SaZPVgnGyKo)

-Maps plugin for [Lumix Engine](https://github.com/nem0/LumixEngine).
 You can use this plugin to easily create real-world terrains in Lumix Engine.
 It downloads height maps from [Amazon](https://aws.amazon.com/public-datasets/terrain/) and satellite maps from [EOX](https://maps.eox.at/).
 It can read [OSM](https://www.openstreetmap.org/#map=14/48.6627/17.9527) data and use them to place roads, buildings and other objects.
 Read their licenses to find out what can you use this data for.

 You can use [itch.io](https://mikulasflorek.itch.io/lumix-engine) to download the engine with maps plugin already installed.